OpenEnergyPlatform/ontology/README.md

 ## Scope of this ontology

 This domain ontology is a collaborative effort to represent the context of **energy system analysis** based on standard terminologies used by human experts in this field of research.
-It is designed to improve transparency and facilitate comparability and transferability of energy system modelling and scenario analaysis.
+It is designed to improve transparency and facilitate comparability and transferability of energy system modelling and scenario analysis.
 This ontology makes use of the Basic Formal Ontology ([BFO](https://github.com/OpenEnergyPlatform/ontology/wiki/BFO-Upper-Ontology-Classes)) and its principles.
 It re-uses several other ontologies as described in the [GitHub Wiki](https://github.com/OpenEnergyPlatform/ontology/wiki/use-of-external-ontologies).

 ## License / Copyright / Citation